pioneerspacesim/Pioneer-Manual/Flying Your Ship.md

 # Flying your ship
+Your ship is equipped with a computerised flight and navigation control system, as well as a complete suite of communications systems.
+Conventional input methods are used; a keyboard, a pointing device and (if the pilot has the necessary implants) a neural interface.
 ## Taking off
 Your ship's automated systems make such old-fashioned practices as lengthy pre-flight checks unnecessary.
 If the ship is in any way unready for flight, the shipboard computer will inform you of this fact.